9 medieval battles more significant than Agincourt

 Organised by Louis’s formidable wife, Blanche de Castile, and his notorious admiral, Eustace, a farting, foul-mouthed, cross-dressing monk, a large fleet set sail for England on 24 August.
 It was met by the English using innovative tactics, including the blinding of the French with missiles of quicklime pots.
 The French suffered heavily, and Eustace met a sticky end – he was executed after being taken prisoner.

 Had the French reinforcements reached land, the invasion would have been prolonged and England might have succumbed to another conquest on the scale of the Norman one.
-Sandwich is arguably therefore a more important English naval victory than even those over the Spanish Armada, and the French and Spanish at Trafalgar.
+The battle of Sandwich is arguably therefore a more important English naval victory than even those over the Spanish Armada, and the French and Spanish at Trafalgar.
 As a result of Sandwich, Louis had to sue for peace and left England.

 The Mongols hit the eastern borders of Europe in a terrifying storm in the 13th century, led by Batu Khan and Sabutai (aka Subotai or Subutai), who annihilated the Hungarian army of King Béla at Mohi on 11 April.
 The Hungarian king had gathered an army of perhaps 20,000 – nearly half the fighting force available to him – to meet the threat of the hordes from the East.
 The Mongols were not intimidated: they had just wiped out a Silesian army at Legnica.